 When the internet was invented, a variety of industries were born.
 Computing, information technology, and software development changed immediately, and are continually evolving.
-But with the creation of new technology, a new task was necessitated – keeping that technology, and more importantly, the underlying data, safe.
+But with the creation of new technology, a new task was necessitated – keeping that technology, and more importantly, the underlying data, safe using cybersecurity.

 Cybersecurity has taken enormous strides in recent years, and for good reason: with millions of people moving their banking, their work information, and even their medical records to online databases and mobile apps, protecting that data has never been more crucial.
 With that in mind, what is the scope of the data breach threat, and what does the future of cybersecurity look like?
 Keep reading to find out.